fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 <a name="run_linux_sdo"></a>

-## 6. Running the application <!-- Ensuring generic updates are captured where applicable -->
+## 6. Running the Application <!-- Ensuring generic updates are captured where applicable -->
 The SDO Linux device is compatible with SDO Supply Chain Toolkit (SCT), PRI rendezvous, and owner servers(OC).

 To test the SDO Linux device against the SDO Java PRI implementation, obtain the SCT binaries along with PRI rendezvous and PRI owner binaries from their respective directories.

 After a successful compilation, the SDO Linux device executable can be found at `<path-to-sdo-client-sdk>/build/linux-client`.
-> **Note:** Built binary can be either `debug` or `release` based on the compilation step.
+> ***Note:*** Built binary can be either `debug` or `release` based on the compilation step.

 - Before executing `linux-client`, prepare for Device Initialization (DI) using the SCT.
 Refer to [ DI SCT Setup](DI_setup.md).
 After SCT is set up,